progress/iceberg/PAS/Management/OEManager/README.md

 # OEManager #

-For a running instance, obtain status information and manage agents/sessions.
+For a running instance, obtain status information, and manage agents/sessions.

 ----------